Satisfactory Academic Progress (SAP)

 Completion Rate (Pace)

 The pace at which a student must progress through an educational program to ensure completion within the maximum timeframe.
-Pace is calculated by dividing the cumulative number of hours successfully completed by the cumulative number of hours attempted.
+Pace is calculated by dividing the cumulative number of hours successfully completed/earned (Letter grades of A, B, C, and D) by the cumulative number of hours attempted (Letter grades of A, B, C, D, F, I, W, AU, CR/F, U & Repeated Coursework)

 Students must successfully complete 67% of all courses attempted to remain eligible for federal financial assistance.
 Missouri Western uses standard rounding rules when calculating completion rate.